Algorithms for group isomorphism via group extensions and cohomology: Introduction

 \subsection{Organization of the paper}

 In \Sec{prel_framework} we collect basic concepts from extension theory.
-The strategy is developed in \Sec{framework}, which expands the ideas in \Sec{approach} into a formal framework.
-Appendix~\ref{app:ext} contains some further related concepts and facts from extension theory. \Sec{prel_concrete} contains preliminaries and previous algorithmic results to prepare for the algorithms for central-radical groups.
-In \Sec{autq} we describe the $n^{O(\log \log n)}$-time algorithm for the general central-radical groups (Theorem~\ref{cor:quotient_list}); this is also the algorithm for Theorem~\ref{cor:quotient_list2}.
-We also give the algorithms for groups with elementary abelian radicals that need not be central.
-In \Sec{centrad_bb}, we describe the fixed-parameter polynomial-time algorithms for central-radical groups with $G/\rad(G)$ a direct product of nonabelian simple groups.
-Finally \Sec{future} contains future directions, some of which are motivated by the Cannon--Holt approach and the Babai--Beals filtration.
+Appendix~\ref{app:gentle} contains a gentle introduction to extensions and cohomology, designed to be digestible without first preparing one's gut with half of a textbook.
+In \Sec{framework} we prove our (nonabelian) Main Lemma.
+We develop our strategy in \Sec{strategy}, which uses the Main Lemma to expand the ideas in \Sec{approach} into a formal framework. \Sec{prel_concrete} contains preliminaries and previous algorithmic results to prepare for the algorithms for central-radical groups.
+In \Sec{autq} we describe the $n^{O(\log \log n)}$-time algorithm for general central-radical groups (Theorem~\hyperref[cor:quotient_list]{A}=Corollary~\ref{cor:quotient_list}); this is also the algorithm for Corollary~\ref{cor:quotient_list2}.
+We also give the algorithms for groups with elementary abelian radicals that need not be central (Theorem~\hyperref[cor:quotient_list_general]{B}).
+In \Sec{centrad_bb}, we prove Theorem~\hyperref[thm:ecentradwsoc]{C}, giving the polynomial-time algorithms for central-radical groups with $G/\rad(G)$ a direct product of nonabelian simple groups (or centerless perfect groups of constant size).
+Finally, \Sec{future} contains future directions, some of which are motivated by the Cannon--Holt approach and the Babai--Beals filtration.